barkinb/Level4Project/timelog.md

 * *2 hours* on reading about an interactive tool about interactive nomograms as above

 ### Sunday
+* *3 hours* reading about different mathematical techniques in nomograms (matrices, trigonometry, etc.

+## Week 2 25 Sept
-* *3 hours* reading about "The History and Development of Nomograms
+* *1 hours* Finish reading Blood Dirt and Nomograms
+* *1.5 hrs* Watch a talk about Bayes, nomograms and medical practices and applications